linuxdeepin/deepin-draw/assets/deepin-draw/draw/en_US/draw.md

 ## Guide

-You can run, close, and create a desktop shortcut for Draw in the following ways.
+You can run, close, and create shortcuts for Draw in the following ways.

 ### Run Draw